lordelph/confd-demo/confd-demo/README.md

 This container is a demonstration of how run confd in a separate container from nginx.
-If uses a shared data volume for the nginx config, and the docker client to send a HUP signal to the nginx container.
+If uses a shared data volume for the nginx config, with the confd container using the Docker API to send a HUP signal to the nginx container.

 See this blog post for the full details